ameerthehacker/kubelive/README.md

 ## Motivation

-I felt that the output from **kubectl get pod -w** is very cluttered and it is a pain in my ass to understand which pod is running which pod is exactly terminating so I build **kubelive** which updates the status of the pods in realtime without cluttering the terminal
+I felt that the output from **kubectl get pod -w** is very cluttered and it is a pain in my ass to understand which pod is running, which pod is exactly terminating so I built **kubelive** which updates the status of the pods in realtime without cluttering the terminal

 ## Installation